kingparra/hpfp/12_-_signaling_adversity/notes.rst

 modes for constructing a ``Person``.
 You can view these in the ``figures/13.{2,3}`` directories.

-..
-TODO Create a terminal recording where I interact with the figures,
-..      and do the "try it" sections.
-(Those are mostly captured by an
-..      expect script right now, and the figures have test cases, so I
-..      have something to start with.)

 12.4 Kinds, a thousand stars in your types
 ------------------------------------------